Denny Lambert: Coaching career

 Lambert became the assistant coach of the Sault Ste.
 Marie Greyhounds in the 2004–05 season, and remained in that position with the club until the summer of 2008, when Greyhounds head coach Craig Hartsburg left the team to become the head coach of the Ottawa Senators.
-The Greyhounds promoted Lambert to the head coaching position.
+The Greyhounds then promoted Lambert to the head coaching position.

-In his first season as the head coach, Sault Ste.
+In his first season as head coach, Sault Ste.
 Marie failed to qualify for the post-season, as the young, rebuilding club finished with their fewest point total since the 1994–95 season, and finished in last place in the OHL.

 The Greyhounds rebounded in Lambert's second season with the team, with the help of assistant coach Mike Stapleton, as the club with an impressive record of 36–27–1–4 to finish with 77 points, and fifth place in the Western Conference.
 The Greyhounds faced the Plymouth Whalers in the conference quarter-finals, and lost the series in five games.

 Lambert returned to Sault Ste.
-Marie for a third season in 2010–11, however, the team fell back into last place in the Western Conference, and on January 11, 2011, the Greyhounds relieved Lambert from his duties.
+Marie for a third season in 2010–11, however, the team fell back into last place in the Western Conference, and on January 11, 2011, the Greyhounds relieved Lambert of his duties.
 Sault Ste.
 Marie had a record of 14–21–5–0 at the time of his firing.

+Lambert went on to be a First Nations Police Officer with the Anishinabek Police Service.
+He graduated from the Ontario Police College in November 2012.
+He was hired as an associate coach by the Gatineau Olympiques of the QMJHL in 2016.